 The Bigger The Difference, The Better

-While consistently beating the Closing Line is highly likely to return positive results, not all individual bets hold an equal value.
+While consistently beating the Closing Line is highly likely to return positive results, not all bets hold an equal value.

 How Accurate Is The Closing Line (CLV)?